This month’s writing challenge, as offered by genealogist Amy Johnson Crow, is Conflict. Over the course of human history, conflict has abounded.

 Categories: Caimi-Culatina Line, Cole-Marriner Line, Everyday People, Harwick-Bush Line, Taylor-Thomas Line, This Is My Life, Watts-Stark Line, Williams-Stott Line

-Categories: Famous Faces and Places, On This Day, Royal Roots, Watts-Stark Line
+Categories: Famous Faces and Places, Our Families' Faithful, Watts-Stark Line

 Tags: 12Ancestors12Months, 52Ancestors, ancestry, biography, British history, English history, family history, genealogy, lineage

 In celebration of Women’s History Month, March’s 12 Ancestors in 12 Months writing prompt is Females.

 For more than 12 years, I have written about hundreds of women in our combined family trees, many of them found in the pages of history books.
 In this post, I wanted to focus on everyday women—ten to them to be exact—who died in March.
 Although these women lived simpler lives than our more famous forebearers, their lives were important nonetheless, especially to those of us who proudly call them ”family.“